California Bid Bonds

 A bid bond usually involves three entities: the obligee, the surety, and the principal.
 The obligee is the owner or general contractor of a construction project, the principal is the contractor, and the surety is the bond company that issues the bid bond to the contractor.

-In the state of California, all public construction projects require bid bonds when you submit your bid.
+In the state of California, all public construction projects require this bond when you submit your bid.
 This is true for federal construction projects as well.
 The coverage value is called the penal sum and means the maximum amount of damages the surety will cover to the owner or general contractor of the construction project.
-It is usually required for 10% of the contract amount.
-Knowing what the bid bond definition is and understanding how it works are both important.
-Bid bonds help to discourage contractors from submitting inappropriately low bids to win a contract.
+It is usually required for 10% of the bid amount but it can vary.
+Federal projects, for example, typically require the bond to be 20% of the bid amount.
+It’s important to check the particular project and owner requirements.
+Bid bonds can be the key to a contractor getting an opportunity to pursue a project, and they ultimately protect the project owner by discouraging contractors from submitting inappropriately low bids to win a contract.

 If you have any questions about our California bid bond services or wish to partner with CSBA for your contractor bond needs, we invite you to contact us.